Blockchain Transparency Explained

 It must be noted that a user can obtain more than one public address to store holdings in and send funds between different addresses, which helps preserve a degree of privacy.

 For example, one of blockchain’s foremost use cases is within supply chain management.
 The technology can allow for the immutable tracking of anything across the supply chain.
 This means that consumers can know exactly what their food contains, whether it is organic and fair trade, whether their goods are genuine or produced with respect to workers’ rights.
 This is not only beneficial to the consumer, in that they can be absolutely sure about where products came from and what they contain, but also to the company producing the products.
-Such transparency helps to maintain the integrity of a company by reducing scandals in production, such as a reliance on sweatshops, for example.
+Such transparency helps to maintain the integrity of a company by reducing scandals in production, such as a reliance on sweatshops to produce cheap clothing, for example.

 This has further implications than simply consumer goods as it can assist with tracking of crucial substances such as medicine, ensuring patients receive real medications and halting the huge counterfeit market.

 Blockchain technology also has the power to improve healthcare by providing a secure database allowing patients to safely access their medical records when they need it most.
 Whereas now it is a problem to do so, especially when abroad, blockchain removes this issue by creating a decentralized database for increased security and distribution.
-In a similar way, the blockchain ledger can also be used for mediating drug intake and distribution, regulation compliance or managing healthcare supplies.
+In a similar way, a blockchain ledger can also be used for mediating drug intake and distribution, regulation compliance or managing healthcare supplies.
 For example, an individual patient could interact with a specific blockchain healthcare platform in order to easily view all of their claims, medical history, transactions, as well as overdue payments.

 Such a database has never existed before and has the power to revolutionize everything from low-level food production all the way up to governance and voting.
 The powerful combination of security and immutability that blockchain provides means that unfair elections, voting fraud and a lack of integrity can be eliminated.
 Blockchain achieves all of this through a traceability of information as a means of ensuring that nothing is unduly tampered with, dishonestly added or removed.